 Our Board believes that one of its most important roles is the oversight of our management of risk, which the Board accomplishes through our ERM program.
-On at least an annual basis, management presents to the Board the risk areas that it believes to be the most significant to us and the plan for the assessment, monitoring and management of those risks.
+At least annually, management presents to the Board the risk areas that it believes to be the most significant to us and the plan for the assessment, monitoring and management of those risks.
 The Board has ultimate responsibility for overall risk management oversight; however, it has designated each of the three Board committees with oversight of risk within their own areas of responsibility.
 Oversight of areas such as strategy and operational risk are the responsibility of the full Board.